ticatec/mysql-common-library/README.md

 3. **Result Structure**: The `getRowSet` and `getFirstRow` methods make assumptions about result structure that may not always match the actual mysql2 response format.

-## Migration from v1.x

-If upgrading from version 1.x, note the following breaking changes:

-- Constructor parameters have changed
-- Some method signatures have been updated for better type safety
-- Error handling has been improved

 ## Contributing

 1. Fork the repository